 Not a lot is known about the great white shark’s average lifespan, but scientists have identified individuals that lived into their 70s.
 As far as we know, great whites reach sexual maturity after 10 years for males and 12 to 18 years for females.

 Throughout their lives, great white sharks adapt their diets both to their size and their location.
 Young sharks eat big fish, like tuna and smaller shark species.
 When they are fully grown, they prefer marine mammals, like seals and sea lions.
 They also eat crustaceans, mollusks, and sea birds, and they have been known to feed off of whale carcasses.
 When a shark successfully catches prey, the meal can often sustain it for a couple of months.

 How fast can a great white shark swim?

-The average swimming speed for a great white shark is around 25 kilometres per hour, but it is possible for them to reach speeds of up to 50 kilometres per hour, thanks to their torpedo-shaped bodies and powerful tails.
+The average swimming speed for a great white shark is around 25 kilometers per hour, but it is possible for them to reach speeds of up to 50 kilometers per hour, thanks to their torpedo-shaped bodies and powerful tails.

 Do great white sharks lay eggs?

 Great white sharks don’t lay eggs.
 Instead, they are ovoviviparous, which means that the shark grows in an egg which is then hatched inside the mother.
 The mother then gives birth.